CACC women's basketball tournament

 The Central Atlantic Collegiate Conference women's basketball tournament is the annual conference women's basketball championship tournament for the Central Atlantic Collegiate Conference.
 The tournament has been held annually since 2002.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the CACC's automatic bid to the NCAA Division II women's basketball tournament.

-Holy Family have won the most tournament titles, with seven.
+Holy Family have won the most tournament titles, with eight.